 Child Protection Conferences may be challenging for families and we will work in partnership with families to ensure the right people are involved in the right way.
 Ensuring it is a place where all involved are able to have a voice and be heard.

 Working with Our Children’s Carer’s

-While the child’s social worker holds responsibility for specific advice or support in relation to the child and his or her Care Plan and Placement Plan, Our Children will be highly supported through the collaboration of the child’s Social Worker, Supervising Social Worker and carers as a network of care and support for them.
+While the child’s social worker holds responsibility for specific advice or support in relation to the child and their Care Plan and Placement Plan, Our Children will be highly supported through the collaboration of the child’s Social Worker, Supervising Social Worker and Foster Carers as a network of care and support for them.

 As a rule of thumb, the carer’s first port of call for advice, guidance and sharing information about the child will be their SSW.
 The SSW should facilitate a meaningful professional relationship with open communication and information sharing, a focus on meeting the child’s needs and support for the carer’s practical and emotional needs.

 The SSW’s primary responsibility is to monitor and support good fostering practice in the placement and in so doing clearly should get to know the child or young person.
 Equally, the child’s social worker should provide the carer with advice and guidance about the care of the child or young person.
 They should communicate with each other on a regular basis.

 Foster carers' have the right training and development opportunities are familiar and made aware of new policies and guidance, and check in my supervisions with them that they are incorporating the learning into their practice.

 Case transfers are led by the needs of the child to ensure that transfers of cases between workers or services are conducted seamlessly, with as little disruption or delay to the child and family as possible, and with no interruptions in service.

 Clear and effective communication will be a feature of all transfers between services.
 With the child, family and professionals in the network informed about the transfer between services as part of the next steps of support and service.
 This will also include the child in an age appropriate manner, as we know that children require healthy endings to professional relationships.